dotnet/docs/docs/azure/sdk/logging.md

 # Logging with the Azure SDK for .NET

-The [Azure SDK](https://azure.microsoft.com/downloads/) for .NET client libraries include the ability to log client library operations.
+The Azure SDK for .NET's client libraries include the ability to log client library operations.
 This logging allows you to monitor I/O requests and responses that client libraries are making to Azure services.
 Typically, the logs are used to debug or diagnose communication issues.
 This article describes the following approaches to enable logging with the Azure SDK for .NET:

 - [Enable logging with built-in methods](#enable-logging-with-built-in-methods)
 - [Configure custom logging](#configure-custom-logging)